 What is Debt?

-Debt is the money borrowed by one party from another entity to serve a need that otherwise cannot be met outright.
-Many organizations use debt to procure goods and services that they can’t manage to pay for under ordinary circumstances.
+Debt is the money borrowed by one party from another to serve a financial need that otherwise cannot be met outright.
+Many organizations use debt to procure goods and services that they can’t manage to pay for with cash.

 Under a debt agreement, the borrower obtains authorization to get whatever amount of money is needed on condition it will be repaid on an agreed date.
 In most cases, the amount owed is serviced with some interest.

 Based on the amount borrowed, debt can be an asset or a complication.
 Knowing the best way to manage debt is tricky, particularly for a borrower who is finding it hard to make scheduled payments.

 There are many types of debt, but the most common ones are auto loans, mortgages, and credit card debt.
 Based on the terms agreed, the borrower must repay the outstanding amount by the set date.
 Also, the terms usually specify what interest the loan will accrue over the period it is being serviced, as a percentage of the principal amount.

 Interest is an essential element of the loan as it ensures that lenders are repaid for the risks they take and encourages borrowers to make payments quickly to limit interest-based expenses.

 Other than credit card and loans, companies wanting to borrow money can resort to other functional options.
 Corporate bodies can explore other debt types such as commercial paper and bonds, which are not available to an individual.

 Bonds allow companies to raise funds by selling a repayment promise to interested investors.
 Institutions and individual investment organizations can procure bonds that typically come with a predefined interest rate, or coupon.
 If an entity wants to raise a million dollars to purchase new machinery, for instance, it can provide the public with 1,000 bonds each worth $1,000.